apache/spark/R/WINDOWS.md

     ```

     Note that `.\build\mvn` is a shell script so `mvn.cmd` on the system should be used directly on Windows.
+    Make sure your Maven version is matched to `maven.version` in `./pom.xml`.

 Note that it is a workaround for SparkR developers on Windows.
 Apache Spark does not officially support to _build_ on Windows yet whereas it supports to _run_ on Windows.